Riemann hypothesis: Analytic criteria equivalent to the Riemann hypothesis

 has only real zeros if and only if λ ≥ Λ.

-Since the Riemann hypothesis is equivalent to the claim that all the zeroes of H(0, z) are real, the Riemann hypothesis is equivalent to the conjecture that Λ ≤ 0.
+Since the Riemann hypothesis is equivalent to the claim that all the zeros of H(0, z) are real, the Riemann hypothesis is equivalent to the conjecture that Λ ≤ 0.
 Brad Rodgers and Terence Tao discovered the equivalence is actually Λ = 0 by proving zero to be the lower bound of the constant.
 Proving zero is also the upper bound would therefore prove the Riemann hypothesis.
+Newman noted that this conjecture (now theorem) "is a quantitative version of the dictum that the Riemann hypothesis, if true, is only barely so."
 As of April 2020 the upper bound is Λ ≤ 0.2.

 Consequences of the generalized Riemann hypothesis

 Several applications use the generalized Riemann hypothesis for Dirichlet L-series or zeta functions of number fields rather than just the Riemann hypothesis.
 Many basic properties of the Riemann zeta function can easily be generalized to all Dirichlet L-series, so it is plausible that a method that proves the Riemann hypothesis for the Riemann zeta function would also work for the generalized Riemann hypothesis for Dirichlet L-functions.
 Several results first proved using the generalized Riemann hypothesis were later given unconditional proofs without using it, though these were usually much harder.
 Many of the consequences on the following list are taken from Conrad (2010).